 We Provide Transitional Housing for Women and Their Children

 Christina’s House was established in 2012 by our President and Founder Linda Mumblo.
 We opened our doors in late 2014 to help meet the needs of mothers and their children who are homeless or near homeless.
-Our home was designed to provide transitional housing for women and their children but more importantly to offer and provide emotional, spiritual, physical support, and education as they transition from homelessness to permanent, stable living environments.
+Our home was designed to provide transitional housing for women and their children but more importantly to provide emotional, spiritual, physical support, and education as they transition from homelessness to permanent, stable living environments.

 Meet Our Team

 Founder and President

 Linda graduated from Regents College with Associates Degree in nursing and Lesley University in Cambridge with Bachelor of Science.
 She worked at Baystate Medical Center for over 35 years retiring in August of 2011.
 While at BMC Linda managed two nursing units and was responsible for the planning and implementation of those units.
 Her team won several national awards for patient satisfaction from Professional Research Consultants.
 In 2005 she co-founded New Hope Community Health Clinic.
 New Hope a free clinic treated over 1000 patients.
 Linda served on the Board of Directors since 2005 and served four terms as president.
 She has been on eight medical Mission teams serving with World Gospel Outreach in Tegucigalpa, Honduras.
 Linda has two children and four grandchildren.
 She attends Cottage Hill Church.